 Stop En Route for Food

 There are limited grocery options locally, so it’s best to buy essentials you’ll need before you arrive in Venice.

-The key to realizing winter wahoo fishing here is to stay in constant contact with your captain.
 I called McKnight four days prior to our trip to get an idea about the weather, and texted or called every day up to the first day of the trip.
 Because of unfishable offshore conditions, we moved the trip two days ahead and made it happen.
 When the weather offshore isn’t cooperating, you can experience some great inshore fishing for redfish.
 Many captains can substitute an inshore trip for a blown-out offshore one, many times at a lower rate.